-Moved, that the ISO Board of Governors approves the revised Board Selection Policy as described in the memorandum dated July 15, 2020, and as attached to the memorandum.
+Moved, that the ISO Board of Governors approves the revised Board Selection Policy as described in and attached to the memorandum dated May 12, 2021.

 DISCUSSION AND ANALYSIS

 In 2005, the Board adopted the Board Selection Policy, which sets forth the process that the ISO and stakeholders collectively follow to identify and recommend qualified candidates to the Governor of California for appointment to the ISO Board.
 The Policy consists primarily of three components: (1) a set of qualifications for potential candidates; (2) a defined set of stakeholder sectors that make up a Board Nominee Review Committee; and (3) a process through which the Board Nominee Review Committee, with the assistance of an executive search firm, conducts a search for candidates, culminating in a list of ranked candidates that is sent to the Governor of California as a recommendation for appointment.
 The Policy has not been substantively modified since its inception in 2005.